 print("Response: \(result.text)")

-// Load an LLM model by ID
+// Load an LLM through the canonical lifecycle (RAModelLoadRequest).

-let isLoaded = await RunAnywhere.isModelLoaded
+let loadResult = await RunAnywhere.loadModel(loadRequest)

 try RunAnywhere.initialize(